sidatasciencelab/SCI_skunks/intern_docs/sci_protocol_manual.md

 - Follow detailed steps for collecting data at camera trap sites, replacing batteries, and documenting field notes and metadata on data sheets.
 See [Updated Camera Trap Data Collection Protocol](#protocol).

 ## Data Processing
 - Ensure your Rasberry Pi is set up correctly, and all scripts run correctly.
-See [
+See [Re-Installing Raspberry Pi Software and Setting Up the SCI_skunks Environment](#rpi_github).
 - Process collected SD cards using the mass rename script, the machine learning model script, and the deploy media observation script.
 See [Mass Rename and Model Instructions](#massandmodel).
 - Generate CSV files from all three scripts and compile relevant field notes and metadata from the data sheets for each camera trap site - they will be used in Post-Trip Procedures: Data Management.
 ### Inventory Update